Citizens Financial Group: Charter One Financial

 In November 2008, Charter One sold its network of 65 branches in Indiana to Old National Bank which rebranded them under the Old National Bank banner.
 The transaction closed in June 2010.

 In 2014, Citizens sold 94 branches in metropolitan Chicago to U.S. Bancorp.

 Citizens Republic Bancorp was founded in Flint, Michigan, in 1871 and merged with Republic Bank in 2006.
 In 2007, Citizens Republic prevailed in a case to prevent Citizens Financial from using the similar name in Michigan and Ohio.
 FirstMerit Bank acquired Citizens Republic in 2013 and rebranded all branches as FirstMerit until 2016 when Huntington Bancshares acquired FirstMerit.
-With conflicting names no longer an issue, Citizens Bank announced 30 June 2014, that Charter One branches in Michigan and Ohio would be rebranded as Citizens Bank.
-The name change officially took place on 27 April 2015, bringing to an end the name Charter One in Cleveland; the city in which it was founded.
+With conflicting names no longer an issue, Citizens Bank announced June 30, 2014, that Charter One branches in Michigan and Ohio would be rebranded as Citizens Bank.
+The name change officially took place on April 27, 2015, bringing to an end the name Charter One in Cleveland; the city in which it was founded.

 Financial crisis

 In May 2008, Citizens Financial Group failed to publicly announce that it was under investigation by the Securities and Exchange Commission (SEC) for its involvement in the sub-prime mortgage crisis that devastated the U.S. housing market and bond investors around the world.
 The SEC only investigated banks if suspected of involvement in the purchase and sale of subprime securities.

 In 2008, the company lost $929 million and anticipated writing off $2 billion in bad loans.
 Royal Bank of Scotland posted the biggest loss in British corporate history and announced cost-cutting measures at Citizens.

-A Philadelphia developer sued Citizens Bank 27 January 2010, for $8 billion, under a claim that the bank used sham accusations of default to recall loans in an effort to prop up its failing parent companies, Citizens Financial Group and "its ultimate parent, The Royal Bank of Scotland Group."
+A Philadelphia developer sued Citizens Bank January 27, 2010, for $8 billion, under a claim that the bank used sham accusations of default to recall loans in an effort to prop up its failing parent companies, Citizens Financial Group and "its ultimate parent, The Royal Bank of Scotland Group."
+The case was ultimately settled out of court.